cbjrobertson/ftr_classifier/README.md

 ## description

 `ftr_classifier` has two main purposes.
-Firstly, it scores some  `pandas` dataframe, "`df`", English, Dutch and German language string data, in terms of how these data refer to the future, i.e whether a future tense marker is used, whether the present tense is used, or whether some kind of epistemic modal expression is used.
+Firstly, it scores some  `pandas` dataframe, "`df`", containing English, Dutch or German natural language strings in terms of how these data refer to the future, i.e whether a future tense marker is used, whether the present tense is used, or whether some kind of epistemic modal expression is used.
 For explanation and justification of this classification scheme as regards English, Dutch, and German, see `Robertson et al. (TKTK)`.
-Secondly, it provides counts of the lemmas/stems of the words in these data which are used in the key-word classification proceedure.
+Secondly, it provides counts of the lemmas/stems of the words in these data which are used in the key-word classification procedure.

 The default column names are `response` for the column containing natural language strings, and `language` for the column indexing language.
 But these can be altered according to the user's data by passing key word arguments as in, `ftr.prepare(lang_col='new_language_col_name',text_col='new_response_col_name')` or `ftr.score(lang_col='new_language_col_name',text_col='new_response_col_name')`.
-Natural langauge responses should have been generated using the experimental methods described in `Robertson et al (TKTK)`.
+Natural language responses should have been generated using the experimental methods described in `Robertson et al (TKTK)`.

 ### classification